 The sound of the explosion was heard all over the city.
 Although the bombers aimed to drive into the church, the bombs were detonated 15 meters before it crashed into the building.
 If the suicide bombers had succeeded in their primary intentions, the roof would have collapsed on the assembly, killing many more.
 Nevertheless, it caused excessive damage to the structure including the more than 30 cars that were ruined in the blast.

 An Open Doors co-worker visited the scene.
 The Christians explained to him that the bomber was reportedly following a convoy of soldiers patrolling the streets of the city.
 At the church the convoy slowed down.
 The next moment the bombers drove into the church premises, ignoring security.
 Some eye witnesses alleged that a Muslim soldier has ordered them to allow the perpetrators in.
 He was arrested shortly after the incident.
-The Islamist sect, Boko Haram, claimed responsibility for the bombing.
+The Islamist sect, an extremist group that is located primarily in Northern Nigeria More, claimed responsibility for the bombing.

-“The increasingly intentional activity of Boko Haram is now taking on the characteristics of a real war,” said Open Doors USA President Dr. Carl Moeller.
+“The increasingly intentional activity of an extremist group that is located primarily in Northern Nigeria More is now taking on the characteristics of a real war,” said Open Doors USA President Dr. Carl Moeller.
 “These are not random attacks, as they’re often characterized in the media.
 They’re really intentional, and they’re designed with one purpose in mind; the elimination of Christianity.
 Jos is often described as a religious fault line between the mostly Muslim north and mostly Christian south.”

 The Church of Christ in Jos has a large number of state employees among their membership, including the Governor of Bauchi State, Jonah Jang.
 Church leaders consider that a strong motive for the attack.